Faculty and Staff

 Dr. Chris Rose

-Dr.Rose is an experimental criminologist with specializations in statistics, quantitative research methodology and social problems.
-His research has appeared in a variety of academic journals and books, such as the Journal of Crime and Justice, the Journal of Correctional Education, Offender Programs Report, Journal of Drug Education, Teaching Forum, Journal of Interpersonal Violence, Journal of Offender Rehabilitation, Understanding Correctional Violence and the State of Corrections.
-He teaches courses on Statistics, Quantitative Research Methodology, Major Issues in Criminal Justice, Criminological Theory, Organized Crime and Crime Films.
+Dr.Rose is currently the Interim Chair of the Criminal Justice Department.
+He is an experimental criminologist with specializations in statistics, quantitative research methodology and social problems.
+His research has appeared in a variety of academic journals and books, such as the Journal of Crime and Justice, the Journal of Correctional Education, Offender Programs Report, Journal of Drug Education, Teaching Forum, Journal of Interpersonal Violence, Journal of Offender Rehabilitation, Journal of Interpersonal Violence, Understanding Correctional Violence, and the State of Corrections.
+He teaches courses on Statistics, Quantitative Research Methodology, Major Issues in Criminal Justice, Criminological Theory, Organized Crime, and Crime Films.

 Dr. D. Alper Camlibel